hapijs/joi/API.md

 #### `number.multiple(base)`

-Specifies that the value must be a multiple of `base`:
+Specifies that the value must be a multiple of `base` (or a reference):

 ```js
 const schema = Joi.number().multiple(3);